slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Short of physical characteristics like height, bone structure, and other unchangeable genetic factors, anything in your life can be changed. you can change aspects of your personality that you don’t like And for most people, this is a scary realization. you are now “burdened” with the realization that you are completely responsible for everything in your life and everything not in your life. you have to choose now. what you want.

--->
+Develop a High-Value Skill Set and Turn It Into Passive Income -->

 You improve by: